 Navigation auf uzh.ch

 Today, we live in a world of interconnected global issues of great complexity.
-Yet, digital transformation and technological advancement – even when developed with positive intentions and used for good purposes – may supercharge existing problems and power dynamics and become increasingly interlocking, which makes problem-solving ever harder.
-While the scale and magnitude of the global issues are accelerating and growing ever more complex, our ability to comprehend these challenges and respond accordingly across all sectors is not matching pace.
-This gap between the rising interconnected complexity of our problems and our ability to make sense of them is the «wisdom gap».
+Yet, digital transformation and technological advancement – even when developed with good intentions and used for good purposes – may supercharge existing problems and power dynamics and become increasingly interlocking, which makes problem-solving ever harder.
+While the scale and magnitude of the global issues are accelerating and growing ever more complex, our ability to comprehend these challenges and respond accordingly across all sectors and cultures is not matching pace.
+This gap between the rising interconnected complexity of our problems and our inability to make sense of them is the «wisdom gap».

 Contact person: Dr. Ning Wang